mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 Gosu is built on top of the SDL 2 library.
 I recommend installing [Homebrew](http://brew.sh) and then running `brew install sdl2`.

+(Versions of Gosu earlier than 0.10.0 also require `brew install libogg libvorbis`.)

 ### System Ruby (good) vs rbenv (good) vs rvm (bad)

 OS X ships with a decent version of Ruby, and Gosu works just fine with it after you install either Apple's command-line tools (`xcode-select --install`) or Xcode (from the Mac App Store).